Dismantling Racism: a community forum for Southeast Seattle

 The format of the Dismantling Racism forum will be a combination of information sharing and discussion.
 Each event will start with a lecture or presentation by an individual or representative of an organization.
 This will be followed by a group discussion, with participation among everyone in attendance encouraged.
 We found at our March event that people had a lot to say, and they were eager to share their experiences, concerns, and perspectives.

-Most of the presenters at these events will be people of color because we are looking to present the voices of people who see issues of racism from the side of lived experience.
+With few exceptions, presenters at these events will be people of color because we are looking to present the voices of people who see issues of racism from the side of lived experience.
 Additionally, most of the thought-leaders in the racial justice movement at the local level are people of color, for obvious reasons.
 That said, we actively encourage the involvement and participation of people of any ethnic identity.